Estimated read time: 9 minutes

 The Grid

-Value of Partnership
+Value of partnership

 One of the following purpose statements must be assigned to each request: